shamim1258/Shamim/Technology/Python/DataTypes/notes.md

 -  Python sets the variable type based on the value that is assigned to it.
 -  Use ```type()``` function to get the data-type of any variable.
 -  Convert data-type - ```str(123)```.
+-  `None` is real object managed by python memory manager and all objects assigned with None will have same memroy reference.
 -  Check the [Mutability](#mutability) section carefully than go through below point of deep understanding of variable assignment.
 -  A variable actually hold the memory reference and not the actual value whether mutable or immutable. `a = 10`
 -  Mutable object hold the memory address and the state or value of data this address hold can be changed keeping the same memory address of variable.